dnichols1/dnichols1.github.io/group.md

 ### Graduate Students ###

-- **Shammi Tahura** <br />
+- **Arwa Elhashash** <br />
-PhD in Physics from UVA in 2021. <br />
+First UVA PhD student in Physics who I supervised, 08/2019--05/2025. <br />
-Former PhD student of [Kent Yagi](https://kentyagi27.wixsite.com/website) and postdoc at the University of Guelph.
-Currently a visiting research associate at the University of Iowa.
+Will start a postdoctoral fellowship in the fall of 2025.

 - **Oliver Boersma** <br />
 MS in Astrophysics from Radboud University in 2019. <br />
 Co-advised MS thesis (on memory-effect detection prospects) with [Patricia Schmidt](https://www.sr.bham.ac.uk/gwgroup/people.php).
 Completed a PhD program in astronomy at the University of Amsterdam (NL) and currently working for the Rijkswaterstaat as a data scientist.

-- **Andras Dorozsmai** <br />
+- **Andris Dorozsmai** <br />
 MS in Astrophysics from Radboud University in 2018. <br />
 Helped with supervising MS thesis (on compact-object populations); primary supervisor was [Gijs Nelemans](https://www.ru.nl/english/people/nelemans-g/).
-Currently in the PhD program in astrophysics at the University of Birmingham (UK).
+Currently a postdoc at NAOJ.

 ### Undergraduate Students ###

+- **Zachary Raney** <br />
+BS in Physics and Astronomy minor from UVA in 2025 <br />
+Undergraduate research project (PHYS 3995) on spacetime visualization methods 01/2025--05/2025; currently working in industry.

 - **Bejoy Sen** <br />
 BS in Physics and Computer Science from UVA in 2023 <br />